 By the time you reach impact, the feeling should be completely different from your backswing.
 Now, anywhere from 80% to 90% of your pressure should be firmly in your lead foot.
 This forward pressure is what allows you to lead the swing with your hands, create shaft lean, and strike the ball with a downward angle of attack, compressing it against the turf for that pure, flush sensation.

-The Important Feel: Imagine you are trying to "stomp" on a bug with your lead heel right before you stike the golf ball, or 'post up', onto a strong on your front side.
+The Important Feel: Imagine you are trying to "stomp" on a bug with your lead heel right before you strike the golf ball, or 'post up' onto a strong front side.
 Feel the lead leg firming up to stabilize all the rotational energy you're delivering into the ball.
 The pressure should be felt pushing down into the ground through your lead foot, especially the heel.

 Step 5: The Follow-Through and Finish